 As I neared Joan’s cottage, it evoked the same feeling as if one was approaching a real Wise Woman’s abode.
 The sound of the voice from within increased in volume as I turned the corner at the end of the corridor.
-It had a deep disconcerting tone…… a voice that came from someone not easily approachable but in dire circumstances one would need the courage to seek help.
-This was the voice of a person who knew their Craft well, one that you would not wish to upset for fear of the repercussions that would befall you.
+It had a deep disconcerting tone…… a voice from someone not easily approachable, however in dire circumstances one would summon the courage to seek help.
+This was the voice of should you upset them.

-I stood in the doorway listening carefully as I observed the cottage, the hearth, the real cats that were obviously ‘stuffed’ by a taxidermist, but there was an energy surrounding them as if their spirits were not far away.
-If you observe Joan long enough you can almost see her move while her fixed gaze remains on the crystal ball in front of her.
-As I stood there I contemplated what it would be like to live in a cottage like this and how an elderly woman would survive the winter months, whether she would manage enough work in order to live comfortably.
+I stood in the doorway listening carefully as I observed the cottage, the hearth and the real cats ‘stuffed’ by a taxidermist.
+There was an energy surrounding these animals as though their spirits were nearby.
+If you observe Joan long enough you can almost see her move as her fixed gaze remains on the crystal ball in front of her.
+I stood there contemplating what it would be like to live in a cottage like this and how an elderly woman would survive the winter months, whether she would manage to attract sufficient work in order to live comfortably.

-Before I left the Museum I inquired about the soundtrack and purchased one of the first cassette tapes from the shop.
+Before I left the Museum I inquired about the soundtrack and purchased one of the first cassette tapes from the retail outlet.
 I listened to this tape frequently on returning home and thought about the woman who recorded the spells and charms.
-I had not met Cassandra at this time and her voice sounded older than her actual age, (the sign of a good actress) I could also tell that she was a smoker which evoked an image of Granny Boswell puffing on her pipe!
+I had not met Cassandra at this time and her voice sounded older than her actual age, (the sign of a good actress).
+I could also tell she was a smoker which was reminiscent of the image of Granny Boswell puffing on her pipe!

 Little did I know what life had in store for me over the following 21 years!

-So here I am, living in Cassandra’s cottage which was the inspiration for Joan’s cottage at the Museum of Witchcraft, I have been taught by the Wise Woman whose voice I first heard on the recording for the past ten years…… the ‘powers that be’ have taken me on an amazing unexpected and testing journey.
+So here I am, living in Cassandra’s cottage, the inspiration for Joan’s cottage at the Museum of Witchcraft and Magic.
+I have been taught by the Wise Woman whose voice I first heard on theoriginal recording for the past ten years…… the ‘powers that be’ have taken me on an amazing, unexpected and testing journey.

 Last evening Cassandra and I produced the following video footage of her working by the hearth, while listening to the original soundtrack for Joan’s cottage at the Museum of Witchcraft and Magic.
-We thought it would evoke wonderful memories for all who miss it, just as it does for me when I hear it.
+We have heard that many miss the original recording, so we thought it would evoke wonderful memories for them.
+It certainly does for me!
 Enjoy!